WenjieDu/PyPOTS/docs/index.rst

    Take a look at our `inclusion criteria <https://docs.pypots.com/en/latest/faq.html#inclusion-criteria>`_.
    You can utilize the ``template`` folder in each task package (e.g.
    `pypots/imputation/template <https://github.com/WenjieDu/PyPOTS/tree/main/pypots/imputation/template>`_) to quickly start;
-2. be listed as one of `PyPOTS contributors <https://github.com/WenjieDu/PyPOTS/graphs/contributors>`_:
+2. become one of `PyPOTS contributors <https://github.com/WenjieDu/PyPOTS/graphs/contributors>`_ and be listed as a volunteer developer `on the PyPOTS website <https://pypots.com/about/#volunteer-developers>`_;
 3. get mentioned in our `release notes <https://github.com/WenjieDu/PyPOTS/releases>`_;

 You can also contribute to PyPOTS by simply staring🌟 this repo to help more people notice it.